 Many start-ups and small businesses don’t have professional recruiters at their side, nor do they have resources to form their own sales teams.
 According to SHRM, the average cost-per-hire in the US is $4,129.
 In Germany, research shows it amounts to around €4700.

-However, with sales outsourcing, these companies save not only money but also time and other resources they would need to hire experienced and successful salesmen.
+However, with sales outsourcing, these companies save not only money but also time and other resources they would need in order to hire experienced and successful salesmen.
 It is especially tricky to find good B2B salesmen, so B2B companies often outsource their sales.

 Sales training and guidance